ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * OPT12: Optionally, specify if Clients must or should support any of the parameters defined as optional in this specification (see {{params}}).

 * OPT13: Optionally, define a default group rekeying scheme, to refer to in case the 'rekeying_scheme' parameter is not included in the Joining Response (see {{gid-post}}).

+* OPT14: Optionally, specify the functionalities implemented at the 'control_group_uri' resource hosted at the Client, including message exchange encoding and other details (see {{gid-post}}).

 <!-- END NEW REQUIREMENTS -->